-- If your main concern is a forensic examination of your devices, you should consider the Tor Browser route or the Tails route. - If your main concerns are remote adversaries that might uncover your online identity on various platforms, you should consider the Tails, Whonix, or Qubes OS routes (listed in order of difficulty).

-- If you want system-wide plausible deniability despite the risks, consider the Tails route, including the persistent plausible deniability section (see Persistent Plausible Deniability using Whonix within Tails).\\ - If you are in a hostile environment where Tor/VPN usage alone is impossible/dangerous/suspicious, consider the Tails route (without actually using Tor), or more advanced routes like Whonix or Qubes OS.
+- If your main concern is a forensic examination of your devices, you should consider the Tor Browser route or the Tails route. - If your main concerns are remote adversaries that might uncover your online identity on various platforms, you should consider the Tails, Whonix, or Qubes OS routes (listed in order of difficulty). - If you want system-wide plausible deniability299'300 despite the risks301'302, consider the Tails route, including the persistent plausible deniability section (see Persistent Plausible Deniability using Whonix within Tails).\\ - If you are in a hostile environment where Tor/VPN usage alone is impossible/dangerous/suspicious, consider the Tails route (without actually using Tor), or more advanced routes like Whonix or Qubes OS.